A Threshold Greedy Algorithm for Noisy Submodular Maximization: Additional Experiments

 \section{Additional Experiments}

-In this section, we present some additional experimental results.
-In particular, we describe the influence maximization application in Section \ref{influence}.
-We then provide additional experimental setup details from the main paper in Section \ref{details} as well as details for the influence experiments.
-Finally, we present our experimental results in Section \ref{results}.
+In this section, we present some additional details of our experiments.
+In particular, we present additional detail about the experimental setup in Section \ref{appdx:exp_setup}.
+Next, we present the additional experimental results in Section \ref{results}.